aphalo/romnidriver/README.md

                            'https://cloud.r-project.org'))
 ```

-#### Installation of the development version
+#### Installation from GitHub

 The `main` branch of the Git repository at GitHub is automatically
-retireved by the R-Universe builder.
-It is possible to also install the
+retrieved by the R-Universe builder and the CRAN-like repository
-package from sources directly from GitHub, but there is no need for this
-unless a different branch from `main` is to be installed. **Such
+binaries and sources checked for errors and built.
+The only reasons to
+install directly from GitHub are failure to connect to R-Universe or
+need to install a development branch of the code oher than ‘main’.
+Installation from GitHub is possible only from sources requiring to
+build the package locallt. **Development branches other than ‘main’ are
-branches are likely to be incomplete or to contain bugs.**
+likely to be incomplete or to contain bugs.
+In most cases, just useful
+only for testing new features.**

 Under MS-Windows installation from sources is possible only after
 installation from CRAN of a version of Rtools matching the R version in